charmaine/SPSBot/README.md

 This bot was made for a demo at SharePoint Saturday for the session-- [Azure Information Protection: Taking a Team Approach From Planning to Adoption](http://www.spsevents.org/city/Vancouver/Vancouver2018/_layouts/15/SPSEvents/Speakers/Session.aspx?ID=45&IsDlg=1).

+*`aip.html` is to showcase how to embed the Teams bot as a Skype bot within any web page*